thescientist13/greenwood-lume/README.md

 Some tasks and questions for Greenwood to investigate

 1. [x] import map race condition - https://github.com/ProjectEvergreen/greenwood/issues/1425
-1. [ ] Are array based export conditions supported?
+1. [x] (TBD) Are array based export conditions supported? - https://github.com/ProjectEvergreen/greenwood/discussions/1436
+  - kind of... but seemingly they are not documented for a reason based on chats with NodeJS friends
+  - that said, they are spec'd and know to some degree, so perhaps some basic support could be added to Greenwood
+1. [x] (TBD) Custom export map conditions - https://github.com/ProjectEvergreen/greenwood/discussions/1436
+  - Should probably consider supporting custom export map conditions? (e.g. [`./web`](https://unpkg.com/browse/seroval-plugins@1.2.1/package.json)) through configuration, since this technically is allowed via the spec
 1. [ ] There's seem to be a bug in the pattern Regex in regards to the `/` when trying to load three
     ```js
     // before